-When you have a house, you should invest in homeowner Arizona insurance company for dealing with accidental damages to your property.
-If this is your first time to get insurance, you may be worried about the price.
+When you have a house, you should invest in a homeowner Arizona insurance company for dealing with accidental damages to your property.
+If this is your first time getting insurance, you may be worried about the price.
 If you are renewing your policies, you may want to improve the rates that you previously received.

 To make sure that you can get a cost-efficient homeowner policy, here are some things that you should do.